Once the accused reappears the surety's responsibility ends, rules LHC

 The judgment noted that in many cases, individuals post sureties as a public service

-The judgment emphasised that in many cases, individuals post sureties as a public service, and if the accused fails to appear, the surety provider cannot automatically be penalised.
+The judgement emphasised that in many cases, individuals post sureties as a public service, and if the accused fails to appear, the surety provider cannot automatically be penalised.

 The court further noted that once the accused reappears, the surety’s responsibility ends, and the matter remains between the accused and the court.